AI Regulation Tracker / Legislation in force

 What did the German Bundestag actually pass on June 11, 2026?

 According to secondary coverage, it passed the KI-MIG, a bill that would make the Bundesnetzagentur Germany's lead AI market-surveillance authority and single point of contact.
-It is not yet law; the Bundesrat and promulgation still follow.
+It has been in force since July 29, 2026.

 Who does the KI-MIG affect?